meniku/NPBehave/README.md

 ### Decorator Nodes

 #### BlackboardCondition
-- BlackboardCondition(string key, Operator op, object value, Stops stopsOnChange, Node decoratee)
-- BlackboardCondition(string key, Operator op, Stops stopsOnChange, Node decoratee)
+- `BlackboardCondition(string key, Operator operator, object value, Stops stopsOnChange, Node decoratee)`: execute the `decoratee` node only if the Blackboard's `key` matches the `op` / `value` condition.
+If `stopsOnChange` is not NONE, the node will observe the Blackboard for changes and stop execution of running nodes based on the [`stopsOnChange` stops rules](#Stops-Rules).
+- `BlackboardCondition(string key, Operator operator, Stops stopsOnChange, Node decoratee)`: execute the `decoratee` node only if the Blackboard's `key` matches the `op` condition (for one operand operators that just check for IS_SET for example).
+If `stopsOnChange` is not NONE, the node will observe the Blackboard for changes and stop execution of running nodes based on the [`stopsOnChange` stops rules](#stops-rules).

 #### BlackboardQuery
-- BlackboardQuery(string[] observedKeys, Stops stopsOnChange, System.Func<bool> query, Node decoratee
+- `BlackboardQuery(string[] keys, Stops stopsOnChange, System.Func<bool> query, Node decoratee)`: while `BlackboardCondition` allows to check only one key, this one will observe multiple Blackboard keys and evaluate the given `query` function as soon as one of the value`s changes allowing you to do arbitrary queries on the Blackboard.
+It will stop running nodes based on the [`stopsOnChange` stops rules](#Stops-Rules).

 #### Condition
-- Condition(Func<bool> condition, Node decoratee)
+- `Condition(Func<bool> condition, Node decoratee)`: execute `decoratee` node if the given condition returns true
+- `Condition(Func<bool> condition, Stops stopsOnChange, Node decoratee)`: execute `decoratee` node if the given condition returns true.
+Re-Evaluate the condition every frame and stop running nodes based on the [`stopsOnChange` stops rules](#stops-rules).
+- `Condition(Func<bool> condition, Stops stopsOnChange, float checkInterval, float randomVariance, Node decoratee)`: execute `decoratee` node if the given condition returns true.
+Re-Evaluate the condition at the given `checkInterval` and `randomVariance` and stop running nodes based on the [`stopsOnChange` stops rules](#Stops-Rules).

 #### Cooldown
 - Cooldown(float cooldownTime, Node decoratee)
 - Cooldown(float cooldownTime, float randomVariation, Node decoratee)